UCF comes inches from upset of Duke, but Zion Williamson and Blue Devils survive

 — CJ Fogler (@cjzero) March 24, 2019

+That the Knights were even in the game was thanks to a father-son duo.
+UCF head coach Johnny Dawkins, a Coach K disciple, drew up a masterful gameplan.
+His son, Aubrey, scored 32 points, and had the Blue Devils on the ropes.

+But Duke’s big three made three big plays.
+Cam Reddish hit a 3 to cut UCF’s 74-70 lead to one after that turnover in transition.
+Williamson used every bit of his superhuman strength on the and-one.
+And Barrett picked up his roommate by rebounding his miss and winning the game.

-In coming oh so close, the Knights might have shown how to beat the Blue Devils.
-But that won’t be any consolation as they rue their near miss.
+In coming oh-so-close, the Knights might have shown how to beat the Blue Devils.
+Dawkins’ gameplan was extreme – borderline revolutionary.
+It might turn out to be a blueprint.

+But that won’t be any consolation to UCF.
+It won’t stem inescapable thoughts of what could have been – what, if one of two layups had been an ounce lighter off the glass, would have made the Knights the biggest story of March.

-UCF, Johnny Dawkins draw up masterful gameplan
+UCF, Johnny Dawkins provide blueprint for defending Duke

 Mike Krzyzewski and Johnny Dawkins know each other well.
 UCF’s head man played four years under Coach K at Duke, then spent a decade on K’s staff as an assistant.
 And their battle on Sunday was just as fascinating as Tacko vs. Zion.